slopezpereyra/slopezpereyra.github.io/_posts/2026-02-28-EthicalChristianism.md

 ---
-title: Christianity as an ethical doctrine
+title: Christianity, ethics, and non-resistance to evil
 categories: [Personal, Philosophy]
 ---